sonic-net/SONiC/doc/sonic-profiling/sonic-profiling-HLD.md

 ### Scope

-This document will go over changes to be made to the SONiC build system in order to implement profiles for different types of devices.
+This document will go over changes to be made to the SONiC build system in order to implement build profiles for different types of devices, as well as the standardization of build configurations to support profiling.

 ### Definitions/Abbreviations